Pi Mensae b: Detection and discovery

 On October 15, 2001, a team of astronomers including Jones, Butler, Tinney, Marcy, Penny, McCarthy, Carter, and Pourbaix announced the discovery of one of the most massive extrasolar planets that have yet been observed.
 It was discovered by the Anglo-Australian Planet Search team, using a Doppler spectrometer mounted on the Anglo-Australian Telescope.

 Physical characteristics

 Pi Mensae b has a very eccentric orbit and takes 5.72 years to revolve around the star.
-The semi-major axis of the planet's orbit around the star is 3.31 AU.
-This planet passes through the star's habitable zone at periastron (1.19 AU) while at apastron, it passes to around Jupiter-Sun distance (5.44 AU).
+The semi-major axis of the planet's orbit around the star is 3.24 AU.
+This planet passes through the star's habitable zone at periastron (1.15 AU) while at apastron, it passes to around Jupiter-Sun distance (5.32 AU).
 The gravitational influence of this planet would disrupt the orbit of any potentially Earth-like planet.

 Pi Mensae b is over ten times more massive than Jupiter, the most massive planet in the Solar System.
-It will have 10 times the surface gravity of Jupiter alone and could be incandescent (glowing).